lgeurts/lgeurts.github.io/_posts/2021-11-09-why-i-decided-to-limit-my-social-presence.md

 So.
 I hope you understand and **don’t feel offended** if I don’t follow you on social media; it’s nothing personal.
 It's for the good of me, and you.

-*Ref: Web: Gregory Alvarez [Living Like It's 99: No Social Media, No Smartphone](https://www.alvarez.io/posts/living-like-its99/).*
+*Ref: Web: [Living Like It's 99: No Social Media, No Smartphone](https://www.alvarez.io/posts/living-like-its99/) - Gregory Alvarez.*